← Back to Blog

 Step 1: Map Your Sterling Exposure

 The first task is forensic.
-Most SA finance teams underestimate their actual Sterling exposure because it's spread across departments — procurement pays UK suppliers, sales receives UK invoices, and the executive team funds occasional UK travel or business development trips.
+Most SA finance teams underestimate their actual Sterling exposure because it is spread across departments - procurement pays UK suppliers, sales receives UK invoices, and the executive team funds occasional UK travel or business development trips.

 Build a simple exposure map covering: